Financial-Times/ft-origami/docs/component-spec/modules.md

 * `bodyClasses`: __String__ CSS classes to set on the body. (_Optional_)
 * `expanded`: __Boolean__ (default: `true`) Whether the demo should be shown in expanded form in the [Registry](registry.origami.ft.com). (_Optional_)
 * `description`: __String__ Explanation of the purpose of the demo. (_Optional_)
 * `dependencies`: __Array__ List of strings of other modules that are only needed for one or more demos and will be loaded via the build service.
-They follow the same structure as how the build service works.
-(Eg: "o-ft-icons@^2.3.1" or "o-ft-icons") (_Optional_)
+They follow the same structure as how the build service works. (e.g.: "o-ft-icons@^2.3.1" or "o-ft-icons") (_Optional_)

 Individual demos also have another property: